percona/pxb-docs/source/index.rst

  Percona XtraBackup - Documentation
 ====================================

 *Percona XtraBackup* is an open-source hot backup utility for *MySQL* - based servers that doesn't lock your database during the backup.

+It can back up data from *InnoDB*, XtraDB, and *MyISAM* tables on *MySQL* 5.1 [#n-1]_, 5.5, 5.6 and 5.7 servers, as well as |Percona Server| with XtraDB.

+For a high-level overview of many of its advanced features, including a feature comparison, please see :doc:`intro`.

 Whether it is a 24x7 highly loaded server or a low-transaction-volume environment, *Percona XtraBackup* is designed to make backups a seamless